pulse-framework/pulse/docs/v3/getting-started/concepts.md

 ## Reactivity

 Reactive data is state that will react to mutations in order to cause component re-renders.
 Components can subscribe to Pulse state and will be updated when the state changes.

+## Thesaurus

+In these docs we will refer to our classes with a capital first letter.
+When you see "state" we're referring to the programming concept `state`, but when you see `State` we're referring to our [State]() class.

+- **Pulse Instance**: The result of initializing Pulse, a refrence to your Pulse application.
+- **core**: You library of State, Collections and Controllers
+- **reactive**: Can cause component re-renders